 1/2 or 1 hour.
-Instruction on snare drum, tympani, the mallet instruments, and drum set.
+Class includes instruction on snare drum, tympani, the mallet instruments, and drum set.
 An in-depth study of all the percussion instruments used in the wind ensemble and orchestra.
 Additional course fee is required.

 MUSA 305 GT Applied Guitar